CorrelAid/hugo-website/content/en/events/2021-11/correlcon.md

     - english
 ---

 Are you interested in leveraging data for good?
-Then you should join us at the CorrelCon!
+Then you should join us at the CorrelCon from **from November 12-13**!
 The CorrelCon is a conference for everyone that is excited about using data and data science for the social good!
 From insights into our projects for NPOs to technical sessions on your favorite data science technologies - CorrelCon will have it all. ;)

 # For Nonprofits